snap-stanford/graphwave/README.md

 # GraphWave
 ## Spectral Wavelets for learning structural signatures in complex networks

-__(Update: 10/31/17: this repository is in the process of being cleaned up and made more ''user-friendly'.
-While we are trying to make this cleaning process as fast as possible, we apologize for the broken modules paths and bugs in the meanwhile)__

 This folder contains the code for GraphWave, an algorithm for computing structural signatures for nodes in a network using heat spectral wavelets.
 This code folder is organized as follows: